Skip to main content

 Overview

 Aqago is self hosted to provide flexibility to meet real-world deployment models.
-For example, Aqago supports federating deployments into a VPC per customer, a common requirement when integrating complex hardware systems (like robots) into enterprise IT/OT environments on the factory floor, medical facilities, and critical infrastructure sites.
+For example, Aqago supports federating deployments into a VPC per customer, a common compliance requirement when integrating into enterprise IT/OT environments on the factory floor, medical facilities, and critical infrastructure sites.
 Aqago is also suited for deployment models more commonly used in consumer/business IoT products, e.g. one publicly available instance for the entire fleet.

 Philosophy